In person and Online Drop-In community Healing Circles

 Natasha’s Bio

-I am a UKCP psychotherapist and a Certified IFS Therapist.
-I work with individuals, couples and run a number of closed therapy groups/healing circles and facilitate the Drop In open healing circles.
-Before my psychotherapy training, I used to be a university lecturer and researcher (amongst other things!).
+Before my psychotherapy training, I used to be a university lecturer and researcher, a marketing manager, a consultant and a shiatsu practitioner.
 I’m a Mum to 3 fabulous young men, I always have a monotropic creative project on the go, and am a regular swimmer.

 I love community.
 I strongly believe we all need to be seen, heard and be valued, sheltering with others, belonging.
-One of the IFS Institute L3 suggestions is about creating “a small Self Led community”.
-So here we are.

 Frequently Asked Questions